Connect NGINX Gateway Fabric

 Verify a connection to NGINX One Console

 After deploying NGINX Gateway Fabric with NGINX Agent, you can verify the connection to NGINX One Console.
 Log in to your F5 Distributed Cloud Console account.
-Select NGINX One > Visit Service.
-In the dashboard, go to Manage > Instances.
-You should see your instances listed by name.
-The instance name matches both the hostname and the pod name.

 Troubleshooting